Smoke rolling back in for the weekend

 Dana Felton, a meteorologist for the National Weather Service center in Seattle, said the haze was coming back because of two factors.

-He added that an upper-level troft moving northwesterly in the night was pulling smoke down from the fires in Vancouver Island.
+He added that an upper-level trough moving northwesterly in the night was pulling smoke down from the fires in Vancouver Island.

 “We’re going to see the smoke again,” he said.